Identifying ExtremaIn Exercises 41–52:a. Identify the function’s ... | Channels for Pearson+

 1

+First, understand that local extrema refer to the local minimum or maximum values of a function within a given domain.
+For the function f(x) = (x + 1)^2, we need to find these values for -∞ < x ≤ 0.

-First, find the derivative of the function f(t) = t³ − 3t².
-The derivative, f'(t), will help us identify critical points where local extrema might occur.
+To find the local extrema, we first need to find the derivative of the function f(x).
+The derivative, f'(x), will help us identify critical points where the slope of the tangent is zero or undefined.

-Set the derivative f'(t) equal to zero to find the critical points: 3t² - 6t = 0.
-Factor the equation to solve for t.
+Set the derivative equal to zero to find the critical points: 2(x + 1) = 0.
+Solve for x to find the critical point.

-Evaluate the function f(t) at the critical points and at the endpoint t = 3 to determine the local extrema.
-Compare the values of f(t) at t = 0, t = 2, and t = 3 to identify the local maximum and minimum values within the domain −∞ < t ≤ 3.
+Evaluate the function f(x) at the critical point and at the endpoints of the domain (if applicable) to determine the local extrema.
+Since the domain is -∞ < x ≤ 0, consider the endpoint x = 0 as well.

 Verified video answer for a similar problem: